john-ee/Local-Slideshow-Generator/README.md

 * -m : your music file location.
 If used with -y, it will download the file on that location an overwrite existing file.
 Optional if you use -y
 * -r : Target resolution
 * -t : The duration an picture stays on screen.
+* -y : A youtube link to a video

 ## Requirements
 * ffmpeg